zyteo/LighTide/readme.md

 11 Oct - Converted date/time from ISO format to local format for easier reading.
 Added custom cursor.
 12 Oct - Added dark mode to App.
-Work on comments from soft launch (Sun code + URL useparams + chart) Added marker on map to point out station.
+Work on comments from soft launch (Sun code + URL useparams + chart + station marker) Added marker on map to point out station.
 Added redirect to homepage.
+13 Oct - Attempting to update map link on search.
 ```

 ### Problem-Solving Strategy

 Tides date/time format was given in ISO format, had to use date-fns to convert to local time (object),
-then format into string
+then format into string.

+useParams/useRouteMatch were not helpful with the link updating, params was empty, while useRouteMatch
+gave delayed response (2 clicks needed) which is same as current solution.

 ### Unsolved problems

 Search currently only accepts English, might add support for other languages.
 Tide API limit is 50 requests/day, too little...
+Map link update requires 2 clicks

 ## APIs Used